uio-bmi/immuneML/docs/source/yaml_specs/how_to_specify_an_analysis_with_yaml.rst

 - :ref:`Simulation`

+- :ref:`MLApplication`

+- and few others; :ref:`Instructions` for the complete list.

-The components defined under definitions can be referenced inside the instruction, but anything generated from the instructions is not available to other instructions.
+The components defined under definitions can be referenced inside the instruction, but any result from the instructions is not available to other instructions.
 If the output of one instruction needs to be used in another other instruction, two separate immuneML runs need to be made (e.g, running immuneML once with the Simulation instruction to generate a dataset, and subsequently using that dataset as an input to a second immuneML